aldaca15/Bootstrap-Cloudinary-upload/README.md

 ## Usage

-Make sure to import the bootstrap-cloudinary.js file in your bootstrap project.
+Make sure to import the bootstrap-cloudinary.js file in your bootstrap project and declare the constants about the cloudName and unsignedUploadPreset from cloudinary.
 Then, create modal to start image upload by declaring:

 ```
 cloudinayModal("Modal title", "Cancel button title", "Help text", "Helper button text");